 A large part of the access arrangements/reasonable adjustments process is covered in the Equalities Policy (exams) which covers staff roles and responsibilities in identifying the need for, requesting and implementing access arrangements and the conduct of exams.
+See Equalities Policy (Exams).

-The Access Arrangements Policy further covers the assessment process and related issues in more detail.
+This policy further covers the assessment process and related issues in more detail.